What Is Hypertension?

 Hypertension, also commonly known as high blood pressure, is a condition where the blood flowing through the arteries flows under great physical stress.
 Due to some blockage, the blood pushes with great force against the arterial walls as it passes through.
 Such a condition, if it exists for a long period of time, then it can lead to severe health issues such as cardiovascular problems.

 Our blood does not flow through the arteries at constant pressure.
 This keeps on changing.
 When we are sleeping, for instance, the blood pressure falls down to a lower level.
-However, when we are engaged in physically demanding activities such as jogging, running, swimming, and even sexual activity, our blood pressure rises.
+However, when engaged in physically demanding activities such as jogging, running, swimming, and even sexual activity, our blood pressure rises.
 It also rises when we are under emotional stress or are frightened.
 Such momentary rise of blood pressure does not do any harm.
 But, in people with hypertension issues, the blood pressure is high even under normal circumstances.
 This must be brought under control to prevent future degradation.

 Hypertension can be asymptomatic.
 People might have high blood pressure for years without knowing they have it.
 But even if it is asymptomatic, it can continue to damage the organs without the person’s knowledge, and this kind of degradation can be irreparable.